angulardart/site-angulardart/src/_codelabs/darrrt/index.md

 </div> <div class="col-md-5" markdown="1">

-* All of the changes you make to the HTML in this code lab are within the &lt;div&gt; element identified with the class `widgets`.
+* All of the changes you make to the HTML in this codelab are within the &lt;div&gt; element identified with the class `widgets`.

 * In later steps,